PabloCorso/eol-decentralized-cup/README.md

         2. Level designers can (and probably should) play their own levels.
         3. The name follows the usual sequential pattern e.g. "Des1Cxxx.lev" or "D1Cupxxx.lev".
         4. At EOL, times and players are hidden.
-3. Only the 5 top ranked levels will count in the results.
+3. Only the X top ranked levels will count in the results.
     1. Since levels can be added at any moment there could be too many levels to play, so only a small selection will count for the final results.
-    2. This selection is done by first ranking the levels, and once the cup finishes, only the top 5 ranked levels will be taken into account.
+    2. This selection is done by first ranking the levels, and once the cup finishes, only the top ranked levels will be taken into account.
     4. This ranking will be always visible to everyone, so players can decide in which levels to invest their time.
     5. The ranking points for each level is calculated as:
         1. The sum of all finished times, except the times that are above 2 times the best time in the level.